• Skip to primary navigation

 Did you ever have one of those moments when you just wanted to test something for yourself?
 Many good ideas never progress beyond the thinking stage because of a lack of resources, but every once in a while, the opportunity to make that idea a reality presents itself.
 My coworker Stephen Garrison and I experienced this recently after discussing internet claims that microwaved water causes death or deformation in plants.
 During our discussion, we gradually realized that we didn’t have to just talk about it; this was something we could test ourselves.

-Our conversation might have never have been anything more than another one of those unfulfilled good ideas if biological sciences teacher Ginger Ericson hadn’t needed an example of a controlled experiment for her upcoming seventh-grade Life Science Distance Learning course.
+Our conversation might never have been anything more than another one of those unfulfilled good ideas if biological sciences teacher Ginger Ericson hadn’t needed an example of a controlled experiment for her upcoming seventh-grade Life Science course.
 Our idea seemed perfect because it would be a fairly simple experiment and because it would test a question that buzzes around the internet.

 At the beginning, the biggest obstacle to our plan was finding a location to carry out our experiment.
 This time of year, temperatures can vary wildly in Greenville.
 Furthermore, the effects of the different water treatments, if any, would be diminished if the plants were exposed to rain.
 So we needed a controlled environment, one that filtered out factors such as rain and temperature fluctuations.